 Abstract: We study the reasoning process in an environment where final choices are well understood and the associated theory is procedural by introducing two-person beauty contest games played spatially on two-dimensional grid maps.
 Players choose locations and are rewarded by hitting targets dependent on opponents' choice locations.
 By tracking subjects' eye movements (lookups), we infer their reasoning process and classify subjects into various levels.
 More than a half of the subjects' classifications coincides with their classifications using final choices, supporting a literal interpretation of the level-k model for subject's reasoning process.
 Lookup analyses reveal that the center area is where most subjects initially look at.
 This sheds light on the level-0 belief.
 Moreover, learning lookups of a trial on average could increase payoffs of that trial and eliminates roughly 60% of the gap to empirical best response, indicating how valuable lookups can help predict choices.

-13. Battaglini, Lai, Lim and Wang (2018), "The Information Theory of Legislative Committees: An Experimental Analysis," accepted by American Political Science Review.
-(1st revision; old version)
+13. Battaglini, Lai, Lim and Wang (2018), "The Information Theory of Legislative Committees: An Experimental Analysis," American Political Science Review, forthcoming. (working paper version; 1st revision; old version)

 Abstract: We experimentally investigate the informational theory of legislative committees (Gilligan and Krehbiel 1989).
 Two committee members provide policy-relevant information to a legislature under alternative legislative rules.
 Under the open rule, the legislature is free to make any decision; under the closed rule, the legislature chooses between a member’s proposal and a status quo.
 We find that even in the presence of biases the committee members improve the legislature’s decision by providing useful information.
 We obtain evidence for two additional predictions: the outlier principle, according to which more extreme biases reduce the extent of information transmission; and the distributional principle, according to which the open rule is more distributionally efficient than the closed rule.
 When biases are less extreme, we find that the distributional principle dominates the restrictive-rule principle, according to which the closed rule is more informationally efficient.
 Overall, our findings provide experimental support for Gilligan and Krehbiel’s informational theory.